-Matters pertaining to student visas, pre-departure preparation, and orientation programs at the Liberal Studies sites in New York City, Florence, London, Paris, and Washington, DC will be provided to admitted students upon receipt of the tuition deposit.
+Matters pertaining to student visas, pre-departure preparation, and orientation programs at the Liberal Studies sites in New York City, Florence, London, Madrid, and Washington, DC will be provided to admitted students upon receipt of the tuition deposit.

 Readmission of Former Students

-NYU participates in the Advanced Placement Program (AP) of the College Entrance Examination Board.
+Advanced standing credits are college-level transfer and/or testing credits earned before entering NYU.
+NYU participates in the Advanced Placement Program (AP) of the College Board.
 In accordance with New York University policy, if test results are 5 or 4, depending on the subject examination, the student may receive college credit toward the degree.
-International Baccalaureate, French Baccalaureate, A-levels, and Abitur credits may also result in advanced standing credit.
-Credits earned at other colleges and universities before admission to NYU in which the grades earned were B or better may also result in advanced standing credit.
+The results of certain maturity certificate examinations such as the International Baccalaureate (IB), French Baccalaureate, A-levels, and German Abitur may also be considered for advanced standing credit.
+Finally, credits earned at other colleges and universities before admission to NYU in which the grades earned were B or better may also result in advanced standing credit.
 Some courses taken at other colleges may not be honored by NYU.

 To be enrolled, an admitted candidate must do the following:

-- Accept the University’s offer of admission and pay the required nonrefundable tuition deposit.
+Accept the University’s offer of admission and pay the required nonrefundable tuition deposit.

-- LS students should await contact by their assigned academic advisor about the advising and registration process.
+Register for classes once contacted by their assigned academic advisor about the advising and registration process.